DAOM Clinical Curriculum

 |Clinical Rotation Components||

 During the Grand Rounds, doctoral students move through advanced stages of clinical training under the supervision of highly experienced TCM practitioners, taking an in integrative, evidence-based, approach.

-The goals of the internship residency include achieving advanced clinical assessment and an increased repertoire of treatment options, skills and critical thinking.
+The goals of the Grand Rounds residency include achieving advanced clinical assessment and an increased repertoire of treatment options, skills and critical thinking.
 At least one hundred (100) hours of the core program are devoted to the grand rounds clinic rotation.

-The priorities of the doctoral internship are based on the following objectives:
+The priorities of the doctoral Grand Rounds are based on the following objectives:

 • Demonstrate the ability to conduct detailed history and collect health information in the form of patient history and clinical assessment and be able to develop an advanced TCM diagnosis and treatment plan.

 • Show the ability to conduct both effective and accurate comprehensive and focused physical examinations including, but not limited to, neurological tests, and orthopedics evaluation.

 • Demonstrate knowledge and skills for applying laboratory and radiological findings to patient care and TCM diagnosis, and knowing when to refer out.

 • Demonstrate the appropriate acupuncture technique, herbal formula prescription skills, and other treatment modalities for pain management.

 One hundred (100) hours of the core program are devoted to the medical presentation.
 Each meeting weekend, students present and are critiqued on real-life treatment plans developed based on the module being taught.
-Each fellow will complete a minimum of two case study reports each year.

 Medical presentations provide the structure for discussing cases from one’s own practice and reinforces the integration of scholarly understanding and clinical application of best practices of acupuncture and Oriental medicine.

 Case presentations follow a prescribed format including the creation of a formal integrative case review with references which is then presented to the peer group for discussion.

-The preceptorship rotation (minimum of 50 hours) is designed for doctoral fellows to cultivate leadership and teaching skills through community service projects and providing educational support to Emperor’s College master’s degree interns.
+The preceptorship rotation (50 hours recommended) is designed for doctoral students to cultivate leadership and teaching skills through community service projects and providing educational support to Emperor’s College master’s degree interns.

-The preceptorship at Emperor’s College is divided into two parts – one required, one optional.
+The preceptorship at Emperor’s College is divided into several parts.